GeorgeTW6060/NovelForge/README.md

-# NovelForge
+# NovelKit

 A beautiful, feature-rich writing workspace for crafting novels and long-form narratives.
-NovelForge provides writers with an intuitive interface to manage story structure, characters, worldbuilding, and manuscripts all in one place.
+NovelKit provides writers with an intuitive interface to manage story structure, characters, worldbuilding, and manuscripts all in one place.

 ## ✨ Features